d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 it might be impossible to specify precisely what each filter should be doing manually.

-Now let's see whether we can learn the kernel that generated `Y` from `X` by looking at the (input, output) pairs only.
+Now let us see whether we can learn the kernel that generated `Y` from `X` by looking at the (input, output) pairs only.
 We first construct a convolutional layer and initialize its kernel as a random array.